 - Plan and Award of the Commissioners Appointed to Inclose the Commons of Croydon, as above, records that John bought plot 576 (“two acres”, p.78) for £220 and was given plots 577 (“one rood and twenty-eight perches”, p.106) and 578 (“three roods and eight perches, p.106).
 Noting that a rood is 40 perches and an acre is 4 roods, this comes to 3 acres 36 perches; that is, 3.225 acres.

 - John’s approximate year of birth is deduced from an announcement on page 4 of the 14 April 1835 Morning Chronicle, which states that he died on 9 April 1835 “in his 95th year”; that is, at the age of 94.
-His previous residence is taken from his will, which begins by describing him as “John Brookes formerly of Black’s Field in the Borough of Southwark and now of Croydon in the County of Surrey Gentleman”.
+His previous residence is taken from his will, which begins by describing him as “John Brookes formerly of Black’s Field in the Borough of Southwark and now of Croydon in the County of Surrey Gentleman” (see my transcription of the probate register copy of John’s will; National Archives reference PROB 11/1846/231).
 The Croydon Homage Jury minutes for the Court Baron of 16 May 1775 (viewed at Lambeth Palace Library, ref TH 42) record that “John Ruse of Croydon” came to the Court regarding an indenture dated 8 October 1773 between himself and other people including “John Brookes of the parish of Saint John Southwark in the said County of Surrey Cooper” and “Mary Ruse of Croydon aforesaid Spinster (Dau[ghte]r of the said John Ruse)”, described in the margin as “a Settlem[ent] on his Daugh[te]rs Marr[iage]”.
 Church of England records for the parish of St John, Croydon record a marriage on 28 October 1773 between John Brookes and Mary Ruse.
 The 1851 census records Mary Cox (the married name of John and Mary Brookes’ daughter) of Broad Green House [sic] as having been born in “St Johns Southwark” in 1775 or 1776.

 - The 1793 document is a lease and release regarding the “tythes of corn grain hay and wood &c” for 30 acres of land on the east side of London Road, including both John’s estate and the neighbouring Oakfield Estate.
 My information on this (and the quotation in the previous sentence) comes from a summary made by C G Paget (pages 275–276 of Paget’s notebook 19).
 Paget also made a copy of the accompanying plan, which makes it clear that John Brookes’ land was where the Inclosure map shows it to be.
 I haven’t viewed the original documents, but Paget’s summaries are very reliable.